Markdown Footnotes: How to Add Footnotes in Markdown

 Can footnotes contain images?

-Technically yes, but it's not recommended.
-Images make footnotes too heavy.
-Use regular paragraphs instead.
+Technically yes, but it is not recommended.
+Images make footnotes too heavy and disrupt the reading experience.
+Use regular paragraphs for content that includes images instead.

 Quick Reference